Benchmarking Resume Parsing Solutions : Daxtra, Sovren, Hireability, Textkernel and Segmentr (by Riminder)

 We’ve also computed the performance of each solution over a validation dataset of around 100 resumes randomly sampled.
 For each output, we averaged the accuracy obtained across the multiple labels.
 Below is a graph summarising the obtained results:

 Segmentr example in python

-First you have to post your data using a POST REQUEST on following the endpoint bellow:
+First, you have to post your data using a POST REQUEST on following the endpoint below:

 Here is the structure of the data that you’ll get: